SFB Roundtable – Translating the Spatial Turn into Research: Experiences, Practices, Approaches

 Research from “Inside“ and “Outside” the Corporate Fence – Methodological Issues

-Diana Ayeh (Project B6: “Gold Mining and New Regulations of (Sub)National Spaces in Africa”, SFB 1199, U Leipzig, Germany)
+Diana Ayeh (Project B6: “Gold Mining and New Regulations of (Sub)National Spaces in Africa”, SFB 1199, Leipzig University, Germany)

 The choice of and access to informants, interview partners, and infrastructures are constitutive for the overall direction of research and its outcomes.
 In spite of some problems gaining entry access at the beginning of my field research on industrial gold mining in Burkina Faso, I was able to conduct research respectively “from inside” and “ outside” the fence of a multinational company.
 While this might enhance an understanding of and engagement with multiple spatial perspectives, it also raises issues of methodology.
 My short presentation will highlight a couple of methodological issues concerning the position or “social location” of the researcher when investigating sociospatial dynamics, such as processes of “enclaving”.